Skip to main content

 Sign InTry a scan

-Late 19th century Chinese Famille Rose porcelain plate showing two women in a garden with a floral border border - view 1
+Chinese Famille Rose porcelain plate with two figures in a garden scene, late 19th century. - view 1

 1/3